The image above shows our Poppy Seed Pod watch on the right.

 What Is jewellery?

-jewellery is objects used as decoration or adornment, worn on the body, originating from the word “jewel”, also known as a gemstone, relating to the French word for delight. jewellery typically uses precious metals such as gold, silver and platinum, and is based on using those materials as settings for jewels.
+Jewellery is objects used as decoration or adornment, worn on the body, originating from the word “jewel”, also known as a gemstone, relating to the French word for delight.
+Jewellery typically uses precious metals such as gold, silver and platinum, and is based on using those materials as settings for jewels.

 While these days in the “Western world”, the choice of the jewellery one wears would be seen as an expression of individual style, aesthetic preferences and emotional connections, there are still many parts of the world where jewellery has a more practical use, such as in areas of India where one’s personal wealth is still typically worn on the body in the form of gold necklaces etc.